JJF1962/Movies-ETL/README.md

 ![this is an image](https://github.com/JJF1962/Movies-ETL/blob/main/Resources/The%20ratings%20Dataframe.PNG)

 * Deliverable 2: Extract and transform the Wilkipidia Data It was used Python, Pandas, the ETL process and code refactoring, extract and transform the Wilkipidia data to merge it the Kaggle metadata; while extracting the IMDb IDs using aregular expression string and dropping duplicates, use a try-except block to catch errors.
-As you can see in the figures below wiki_movies_df with the TV shows are filtered  and the cleaned Wikipedia data is converted to a Pandas
+As you can see in the figures below were wiki_movies_df DataFrame columns are filtered  and the cleaned Wikipedia data is converted to a Pandas

 ![this is an image](https://github.com/JJF1962/Movies-ETL/blob/main/Resources/wiki_movies_df.PNG)